asyncapi/modelina/examples/README.md

 - [java-generate-tostring](./java-generate-tostring) - A basic example that shows how to generate models that overwrite the `toString` method
 - [csharp-generate-equals-and-hashcode](./csharp-generate-equals-and-hashcode) - A basic example on how to generate models that overwrite the `Equal` and `GetHashCode` methods
 - [csharp-generate-serializer](./csharp-generate-serializer) - A basic example on how to generate models that include function to serialize the data models to JSON
+- [csharp-use-inheritance](./csharp-use-inheritance) - A basic example that shows how to introduce inheritance to classes
 - [generate-javascript-models](./generate-javascript-models) - A basic example to generate JavaScript data models
 - [javascript-use-esm](./javascript-use-esm) - A basic example that generate the models to use ESM module system.
 - [javascript-use-cjs](./javascript-use-cjs) - A basic example that generate the models to use CJS module system.